mstksg/inCode/copy/entries/type-levels.md

 This creates a valid list where the priorities are all sorted from lowest to highest.
 You can now pop using pattern matching, which gives you the lowest element *by construction*.
 If you match on `SCons x xs`, you *know* that no entry in `xs` has a priority lower than `x`.

-Note that creating something out-of-order like the following would be a compiler error:
+Critically, note that creating something out-of-order like the following would be a compiler error:

 ```haskell
 Entry @9 'a' `SCons` Entry @2 'b' `SCons` SSingle (Entry @4 'c')